-Whilst wandering around the streets between the beautifully wonky timber-framed buildings, I happened upon jewel number one: the Guild Chapel on Chapel Lane.
+Whilst wandering around the streets between the beautifully wonky timber-framed buildings of Stratford, I happened upon jewel number one: the Guild Chapel on Chapel Lane.
 It is a church, so yes it already has stillness and reverence – but as you walk around, look up at those faded wall paintings.

 You are now looking straight back into pre-reformation Catholic England.
 Post-reformation Protestant England demanded the destruction of all of these paintings.
 However, some locals were so devastated at the idea of losing them that they only covered them with a layer of white wash, hoping that times would eventually change and the paintings could be revealed once more.

 In the Guild Chapel it was Shakespeare's own father, John, who was responsible for white-washing.
 This must have created great strife in the family home, as his wife Mary was very much a Catholic.
 But at least the paintings were not hacked from the wall, as many were.
 Whether due to John Shakespeare’s fear of his wife or sheer political optimism, here they are today – for us to see, with all of their battle scars.

 Into the streets once more, and the hustle and bustle of the crowds.
 Take relief by wandering down to the river to find the second jewel, the Avon River Walk.
 It's a short, relaxing stroll.
 As you gaze out over the tranquil waters and elegant swans, imagine a young man, many moons ago, sitting on those banks and thinking: 'Shall I compere thee to a summers day, Thou art more lovely and more temperate.
 Rough winds do shake the darling buds of May.'

 It's a delightful walk, and there is a cafe in an old railway carriage should you need a coffee or shelter from the weather.